 About the Speaker

 Joanna Kalowski is a mediator, facilitator and judicial educator.
-She has a background as an adult educator, and designs, leads and evaluates programs for lawyers and judges.
+She has a background as an adult educator, and designs, leads and evaluates programmes for lawyers and judges.

 She served on the Administrative Appeals Tribunal in Australia from 1988 to 1996, and the National Native Title Tribunal from 1996 to 1999 and thereafter remained as a Presidential consultant.
 In 2008, she was appointed to the International Mediator Institute (IMI) where she served on the independent standards commission and co-chaired the reference group that determined IMI standards in intercultural mediation.
 Ms Kalowski also trained judges in the Family Court's Children's Cases Pilot in mediation techniques in pursuit of a less adversarial trial process.
 In the pilot phase of the Defence Abuse Taskforce, an Australian body established to help people who claimed to have suffered physical or sexual abuse, harassment or bullying in the armed forces, she was the principal facilitator.